 If you are injured in the workplace, you have a right to be paid for disability caused by the accident.
-Call an Ohio Workers’ Compensation Lawyer today.
+Call our Ohio Workers’ Compensation Lawyers today.

 Watch the following video to hear Victor Kademenos answer your Workers Compensation questions:

 If you were hurt in a workplace accident, or you have a family member who has been hurt or killed, there may be help available for you.
-You may be able to receive workers’ compensation benefits if the accident happened in the course of your employment and arose out of your employment, and an Ohio workers’ compensation lawyer can help you with your claim.
+You may be able to receive workers’ compensation benefits if the accident happened in the course of your employment and arose out of your employment.
+An Ohio workmans’ comp lawyer can help you with your claim.

 In the course of employment — This means your injury happened while you were working at your workplace or another place you were required to be for your job.

 Arising out of your employment — This means your injury was caused by some risk or danger related to your job.